personwithbeans/Bruce-Key-Copier/README.md

 ## Only device currently intended to be supported is the Lilygo T-Embed series

-# Key Copy Utility for Bruce JS Interpreter

-This script is designed for use with the Bruce JS interpreter and a 1.9" ST7789V IPS color TFT LCD.
-It provides a graphical interface for visualizing and copying key profiles, specifically for pin tumbler keys.
-The script allows users to select key types, visualize notches, and interact with the key profile.

-- **Key Type Selection:** Choose from common key types (e.g., Kwikset KW1, Schlage SC4, Arrow AR4, Master Lock M1, American AM7). -- WIP
 ## Working on
 - working on improving the key drawings
 - understanding the devices wierd ass coordinate system for drawing lines